syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/js/globalization.md

 ## Localization

 The Localization library allows you to localize `optional` property of the Stepper.
-Optional property of the stepper component can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `locale` value and translation object.
+Optional property of the stepper control can be changed to other cultures (Arabic, Deutsch, French, etc.) by defining the `locale` value and translation object.
 In the below sample, `French` culture is set to Stepper and changed the optional property text.

 Locale key |en-US (default)
 -----|-----